Can Shiba Inu Hit $1 in 2023? - The Motley Fool

 If you think it’s been a rough year for the stock market, take a gander at the volatility cryptocurrency investors have endured.
 Since the aggregate valuation of more than 20,000 digital currencies peaked at $3 trillion approximately 13 months ago, the total value of all cryptocurrencies has plunged more than 70% to $853 billion, as of late evening on Dec.
 1.

 However, big pullbacks have been par for the course in the crypto space for a decade, and they’ve previously paved the way for jaw-dropping bull markets.
-Perhaps no digital currency demonstrates this more than meme coin Shiba Inu (SHIB -3.97%).
+Perhaps no digital currency demonstrates this more than meme coin Shiba Inu (SHIB).

 Image source: Getty Images.